-- 4.1.1 The reduction in barriers to entry, the growth of Web and mobile mapping and the enthusiasm for crowd-sourced geospatial data have massively increased the role of the private sector and the volunteer community over the last decade.
-The fact that 'Google maps' is a global brand, highlights that it is the private sector which has made mapping accessible for the masses. - 4.1.2 Alongside the massive explosion in the use of geospatial information, VGI groups such as OpenStreetMap have gone some way towards popularising, albeit within a relatively niche community, the collection of geospatial data. - 4.1.3 User generated content has already gained widespread acceptance in many aspects of our lives as a source of data, Wikipedia perhaps offering the most well-known example, though issues around trust and reliability remain.
-This use of user-generated content is likely to continue, as mentioned elsewhere, with both active and passive data creators providing a wealth of location data which would not be economically viable or in some cases even possible for traditional data collectors to have recorded. - 4.1.4 The increasing need for trans-border information has highlighted the limitations of an approach based on national borders.
-Initiatives bringing together the NMCAs of regions have sought to address these issues, but in most cases private sector suppliers, whether of satellite imagery or mapping, have transcended borders, perhaps inevitably, far better than government sources of information and have therefore been called upon to provide data where issues cross national boundaries.
-Private sector and VGI groups are likely to continue to lead the way in this area, whilst governments, naturally constrained by their national borders in a way in which capital is not, attempt to catch up through supra-national and intergovernmental mechanisms.
+- 4.1.1 The reduction in barriers to entry, the growth of Web and mobile mapping and the enthusiasm for crowdsourced geospatial data have massively increased the role of the private sector and the volunteer community over the last decade.
+The fact that Google and Bing Maps are global brands highlights that it is the private sector that has made digital mapping accessible to the masses. - 4.1.2 Alongside the massive explosion in the use of geospatial information, VGI groups such as OpenStreetMap have gone some way towards popularising, albeit within a relatively niche community, the collection of geospatial data. - 4.1.3 User-generated content has already gained widespread acceptance in many aspects of our lives as a source of data.
+Wikipedia perhaps offers the most well-known example, though issues around trust, reliability and, more recently evident sustainable funding, remain.
+This use of user-generated content is likely to continue, as mentioned elsewhere, with both active and passive data creators providing a wealth of location data that would not be economically viable or in some cases even possible for traditional data collectors to have recorded. - 4.1.4 The increasing need for trans-border information has highlighted the limitations of an approach based on national borders.
+Initiatives bringing together the NMCAs of regions have sought to address these issues but in most cases, private-sector suppliers, whether of satellite imagery or mapping, have transcended borders, perhaps inevitably, far better than government sources of information and have therefore been called upon to provide data where issues cross national boundaries.
+Private-sector and VGI groups are likely to continue to lead the way in this area, whilst governments, naturally constrained by their national borders in a way that the private sector and VGI groups are not, attempt to catch up through supranational and intergovernmental mechanisms.